Skip to Main Content

 Can you arrange road closures in Hungary?

-Yes, we coordinate road closures throughout Hungary.
-This involves municipal permits, police coordination, traffic management plans, and marshal teams.
-Lead times vary by location—Budapest requires more advance planning than rural areas.
+Yes, we set up road closures across Hungary.
+This involves city permits, police planning, traffic management plans, and marshal teams.
+Lead times differ by location—Budapest needs more advance planning than rural areas.

 What tracking vehicles do you provide?